-Students are required to take four courses (16 credits) in biblical studies beyond the three core courses listed below.
+Students minoring in biblical studies are required to take seven courses (28 credits) in biblical studies.

 This program is a one-year, 32-credit concentration in the English Bible.
 It is designed for: (1) students who have already completed a B.A. or B.S. degree but who wish to do some intensive work in biblical and theological studies, either for their own personal growth or to fulfill the requirements of certain missions organizations, etc., and (2) students who have not completed college but want a year of work in this field.